sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-connection.rst

   * **Group**   : Users belonging to the group have access to these connections.
   * **Project** : The owner of the project and the groups with which the project has been shared with have access to the project level connections.

-This page explains how to create an Airflow Connection in Fire Insights.
+This page explains how to create an Airflow Connection in Sparkflows.
 Follow the steps below:

 Step 1 : Enable Airflow in Sparkflows
 ======================================

-* Login to **Fire Insights**.
+* Login to **Sparkflows**.

 * Navigate to  **Administration -> Configurations -> AIRFLOW** and enable Airflow by setting the value of below parameter to **true** and save the configuration.